fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_Philips_Hue/README.md

-# README
+# Philips Hue ThingVisor

 This ThingVisor controls the lights connected to a Philips Hue bridge.
-It works both with a real bridge and with the Hue emularor (<https://steveyo.github.io/Hue-Emulator)> in the Extra folder.
+It works both with a real bridge and with the Hue emulator (<https://steveyo.github.io/Hue-Emulator)> in the [Extra](../../../Extra) folder.
 The [Test.md](./Test.md) describe how to test the ThingVisor.

 ## How To Run